This document details the deprecation policy for the following Stackdriver agents and related client-side components:

 You will not receive a Mandatory Service Announcement (MSA) for each release.
 Instead, you can find the planned decommission date on the agent README pages.

 When an environment, for example, Amazon Elastic Compute Cloud (EC2), or an operating system reaches its end of life, agent support is deprecated as well.
 The actual decommission happens when support for the environment or operating system ends, unless a specific decommission date has already been set for an agent.
-Refer to the Deprecating support for environments, operating systems, and features section for more information.
+Refer to the Deprecating support for environments, operating systems, and features section of this guide for more information.

 Transition plan for existing agents and components